 Forwarding: Gates, 2023, aluminum, acid free binder’s board, MDF shelf, 128 1/2 in x 15 in x 3 3/4 in

-Working Drawings for Forwarding: Gates, 2021, pen and ink, ink jet printing, carbon transfer, Gampi and Stonehenge papers on Arches (each 9 3/16 in x 6 5/8 in)
+Working Drawings for Forwarding: Gates, 2021, pen and ink, ink jet printing, carbon transfer, Gampi and Arches papers on Stonehenge paper (each 9 3/16 in x 6 5/8 in)

 Between 2014 and 2022 a large part of my practice involved collaborating with a set of 306 shapes drawn in the late 19th-century by quilt-maker Rachel Blair Greene.
-This began with a piece called Correspondence from the Piecework series and has continued through several projects grouped under the common title Forwarding.
+This began with a work from the Piecework series called Correspondence and has continued through several projects grouped under the common title Forwarding.

-Forwarding: Gates is an opportunity to see eleven of these shapes individually, without the structural complexity of the large groups in Forwarding I-XI or the interrelationships between shapes described in Forwarding: Provisional Pairs.
+Forwarding: Gates is an opportunity to see eleven of these shapes individually, without the structural complexity of the large groups in Forwarding I-XI or the interrelationships between pairs of contiguous shapes seen in Forwarding: Provisional Pairs.
 For Gates the shapes were laser-cut from thick sheets of aluminum and acid-free book-binder’s pressboard.
-The aluminum shapes were hand-polished to achieve a cloudy finish that holds the light so you can see right into and through them, this a nod to my idea that Greene’s shapes exist as time-gates in between us and her.
+The aluminum shapes were hand-polished to achieve a cloudy finish that holds the light so you can see right into and through them.

-Each of the shapes seen here, and similarly in Forwarding: Lenses, has been chosen at random from one of the original eleven groups chosen for Forwarding I-XI.
-Twenty seven other groups of eleven or fewer shapes are possible and should be produced.
+Each of the shapes seen here, and similarly in Forwarding: Lenses, has been chosen at random from one of the original eleven groups of Forwarding I-XI.
+Twenty seven other groups of shapes are possible and should be produced.

 For more information about the connections between the various Forwarding projects please visit Forwarding Related Media.